Frequently Asked Questions

 Q. Where is Block B's official Web site?

-A. Block B has an official Twitter feed and an official Facebook page, while its management company, Seven Seasons/KQ Entertainment, has a Web site, a Facebook page, and a You Tube channel.
+A. Block B has an official Twitter feed and an official Facebook page, while its management company, Seven Seasons/KQ Entertainment, has a Web site and a You Tube channel.
 The group has official international sites as well, and individual Block B members have social-media accounts, all of which you can find on the Links page.

 You can also find fan sites that translate into English and other languages on the Links page.